 Under our amended and restated memorandum and articles of association we will not redeem our public shares if such redemption would cause our Class A ordinary shares to become a "penny stock" as such term is defined in Rule 3a51-1 of the Exchange Act.
 This may require us to not redeem the public shares, or not close the initial business combination, if it would result in us having less than \$5,000,001 in net tangible assets unless another exemption from the definition of "penny stock" is available.
 Additionally, a minimum cash or maximum redemption requirement may be contained in the agreement relating to our initial business combination.
 For example, the proposed business combination may require: (i) cash consideration to be paid to the target or its owners, (ii) cash to be transferred to the target for working capital or other general corporate purposes or (iii) the retention of cash to satisfy other conditions in accordance with the terms of the proposed business combination.
-In the event the aggregate cash consideration we would be required to pay for all Class A ordinary shares that are validly submitted for redemption plus any amount required to satisfy cash conditions pursuant to the terms of the proposed business combination or redeem any shares, and all Class A ordinary shares submitted for redemption will be returned to the holders thereof.
+In the event the aggregate cash consideration we would be required to pay for all Class A ordinary shares that are validly submitted for redemption plus any amount required to satisfy cash conditions pursuant to the terms of the proposed business combination exceed the aggregate amount of cash available to us, we will not complete the business combination or redeem any shares, and all Class A ordinary shares submitted for redemption will be returned to the holders thereof.